- What are business rates / national non-domestic rates?

 What are business rates / national non-domestic rates?

 Business rates (or non-domestic rates) is a local business tax payable in respect of all occupied and some unoccupied 'non-domestic' properties.
 Rates are paid to Walsall Council who acts as a billing authority on behalf of the government.
-The business rates income is then paid into a government central pool, where it is re-distributed to councils according to population size.

 Who is responsible for setting how much I pay ?